SamLee-dedeboy/VisEngineeringGuide/responsive-layout/growing-scroll-region/README.md

     <div class="scroll-panel"/>
 </div>
 ```
-And our previous intuition can be expressed as:
+Our previous intuition can be expressed as:
 ```css
 .container {
     display: flex;